ElPumpo/Win10Clean/README.md

 - [ ] Undo / "go back" button
 - [ ] Treat possible errors, and seal of code (with Try, Catch)
 - [ ] Project icon

+#License
+Win10Clean - Cleanup your Windows 10 enviroment

+Copyright (C) 2016 Hawaii_Beach

+This program Is free software: you can redistribute it And/Or modify it under the terms Of the GNU General Public License As published by the Free Software Foundation, either version 3 Of the License, Or (at your option) any later version.

+This program Is distributed In the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty Of MERCHANTABILITY Or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License For more details.

+You should have received a copy Of the GNU General Public License along with this program.
+If Not, see <http://www.gnu.org/licenses/>.